jaetask/xstate-form/README.md

 Forms driven by `xstate` can be single form or multi tab wizards, it's down to you to design your state machine to allow that.

 So, here goes.

+## 80/20 Rule

+> There are probably as many forms as programmers

+The desire is to keep the API as clean as possible, so we will always use the 80/20 rule when deciding on features.
+If a request fits 80% of usecases then it will be considered.

+The API is a set of composable functions to help you build an `xstate` machine to handle forms.
+The idea is to take what you need and leave the rest, if you need an unsupported feature, feel free to copy/modify one of ours and roll your own for that specific scenario.

+This approach should keep the API light, clean and easy to use.